Learning XpressDox exposes you to some new terminology, so let’s get a handle on what all the terms mean.

 » , and represent a place in the template at which client specific data would be entered.
 Examples of fillpoints are

 «Date_Payable».
 Fillpoints can consist of data elements, as well as commands and functions.

 A data element is the name given to the piece of data i.e. Client_Name, Balance_Outstanding, or Date_Payable.
 Whilst the template is being run, these data elements will have values assigned to them and those values will be placed in the assembled document.
 Commands can be applied to data elements to tell them how they should behave on the assembled document.
 Notes on syntax provides the rules for naming of data elements.
 At some point when learning XpressDox, you will come across the term Variables.
 This is not the same thing as a data element.

 People are often tempted to use the term “variable” for what XpressDox refers to as a data element.
 Variables are temporary values in a template.
 They are set during the processing of a template, and then ‘forgotten’ as soon as the document has been assembled.
 The value of a variable is not stored in the dataset.

-A command such a FormatNumber can be given to Balance_Outstanding to ensure that the format of the number is correct in the.
+A command such as FormatNumber can be given to Balance_Outstanding to ensure that the format of the number is correct in the document.
 The FormatDate command can be given to Date_Payable to define the format of the date.
 Other commands such as ChooseFromList, or ReadOnly can be put on data elements to turn them into lists or read only fields on the interview.

 «FormatDate(Date_Payable,'MMMM d, yyyy')»